eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-14_a-father-from-taiwan-thinking-introducing-myself-a-bit.md

 - - -

-This page is synchronized from the post: [A father from Taiwan, thinking ... introducing myself a bit...](https://steemit.com/@deanliu/a-father-from-taiwan-thinking-introducing-myself-a-bit)
+This page is synchronized from the post: ['A father from Taiwan, thinking ... introducing myself a bit...'](https://steemit.com/@deanliu/a-father-from-taiwan-thinking-introducing-myself-a-bit)